Institute of Organic Chemistry and Biochemistry: Impact

 In addition to basic research, IOCB has been active in applied research and practical applications, particularly in medicinal chemistry.

 Its most significant results are acyclic nucleotide phosphonate antivirals (ANPs) discovered by Antonín Holý at IOCB in collaboration with Erik De Clercq from the Rega Institute, which revolutionized the development of antiviral drugs used in the treatment of HIV and hepatitis B. These compounds, later developed by Gilead Sciences, Inc. into approved drugs, include cidofovir, the first marketed compound from the ANPs family and approved for the treatment of cytomegalovirus retinitis in AIDS patients, adefovir, approved as a drug for treatment of hepatitis B and marketed as Hepsera, and tenofovir.
 Its prodrug forms tenofovir disoproxil fumarate and tenofovir alafenamide fumarate developed by Gilead Sciences were used in multiple drugs used for the treatment of HIV/AIDS and chronic hepatitis B, e.g. Viread (approved in 2001), Truvada (2004), Atripla (2006), Complera/Eviplera (2011), Stribild (2012), Genvoya (2015), Odefsey (2016), Descovy (2016), Vemlidy (2016), Biktarvy (2018), Symtuza (2018).

 The success of ANPs and widespread use in HIV drugs brought IOCB significant financial resources making it the richest research institution in the Czech Republic, allowing to extend and refurbish its campus and grow significantly.
-Its general income from licenses in 2021 was around USD 130 mil.
+Its general income from licenses in 2021 was around US$130 mil.

 At IOCB originated also other nucleoside compounds which became approved drugs: Decitabine used in the treatment of acute myeloid leukemia and Azacytidine for myelodysplastic syndrome, both discovered by Alois Pískala, and an acyclic nucleoside analogue duvira, 9-(2,3-dihydroxypropyl)adenine (DHPA), discovered by Antonín Holý, clinically used in treatment of infections caused by the herpes simplex virus.

-Among its other achievements are human peptide hormones and their analogues, eg. the development of first method for industrial production of human neurohypophysial hormone oxytocin by Josef Rudinger, development of its analogues, such as Carbetocin, or the development of Lysin-vasopressin, Terlipressin, and Desmopressin, as well as an ointment Dermazulen based on a natural compound Guaiazulene.
+Among its other achievements are human peptide hormones and their analogues, e.g. the development of first method for industrial production of human neurohypophysial hormone oxytocin by Josef Rudinger, development of its analogues, such as Carbetocin, or the development of Lysin-vasopressin, Terlipressin, and Desmopressin, as well as an ointment Dermazulen based on a natural compound Guaiazulene.